cloudteams/DeveloperPlatform/README.md

 Visit https://cloudteams.eu and register as a developer.
 After entering your email address, name, and organization, follow the instructions in the confirmation email to complete the registration.

 ## Installation and test on an in-house server
-You can also test the CloudTeams team platform by installing it on your own server.
+You can also test the CloudTeams developer platform by installing it on your own server.

 ## Contact: